djthorpe/graph/README.md

 ## What is `graph.State`

-The state instance defines any information which should be passed between units.
-The interface definition is somewhat vague, like `context.WithValue`:
+A `graph.State` implementation can define any information which should be passed between units.
+The interface definition is purposefully vague and left to the implementor.
+The interface definition is:

 ```go
 type State interface {